andyagdw/prize_and_trap_game/README.md

 # Prize Hunt Frenzy 💥

 This project is a dynamic and engaging web-based game developed using HTML, CSS, and JavaScript.
 It was initially a university coding task that has been enhanced to include multiple difficulty levels.
-Play the game [here](https://prize-hunt-frenzy.netlify.app/).
+[Play the game](https://prize-hunt-frenzy.netlify.app/).

 ## The User Interface 🔍